CPAN-Security/security.metacpan.org/_posts/2025-01-05-add-a-security-policy.md

 date: 2025-01-05 17:15:00 +0000
 tags: authors guides cpan modules security
 author: Robert Rothenberg
-excerpt: "Adding a SECURITY or SECURITY.md file to your Perl distributions will let people know wow to contact the maintainers if they find a security issue with your software..."
+excerpt: "Adding a SECURITY or SECURITY.md file to your Perl distributions will let people know how to contact the maintainers if they find a security issue with your software..."
 ---

 Adding a `SECURITY` or `SECURITY.md`  file to your Perl distributions will let people know: